TitusShachinSMR/spyderxogame/README.md

 Welcome to the SpyderXOGame project!
 This is a common task for the Spider Club induction, where you'll implement a Tic-Tac-Toe game using HTML, CSS, and JavaScript.
 Follow the instructions below to set up and run the game.

-## Getting Started

-### Option 1: Download Zip File

-1. **Download the Zip File**
-   - Click the code symbol on the repository page.
-   - Select the "Download ZIP" option.

-2. **Extract the Zip File**
-   - Once the file is downloaded, extract the contents of the zip file.

-3. **Run the Game**
-   - Open the extracted folder.
-   - Locate and open the `newtictactoe.html` file in your web browser.

 ### Option 2: Manual Download

 1. **Download Individual Files**